OleVik/grav-plugin-static-generator/README.md

 ## TODO

-- [ ] Static Generator: Simplify options, add Page button
+- [x] Admin: Text- and Checkbox-options in Preset-tab
+    - [x] Add Name
+- [ ] Pass parameters from CLI to Twig and Config